 As a result of our participation in the Medicaid and Medicare programs, we are subject to various governmental reviews, audits and investigations to verify our compliance with the rules associated with these programs and related applicable laws and regulations, including our claims for payments submitted to those programs, which are subject to reviews by Recovery Audit Contractors, Zone Program Integrity Contractors, Program Safeguard Contractors, Unified Program Integrity Contractors, Supplemental Medical Review Contractors and Medicaid Integrity Contractors programs, (collectively referred to as Reviews).
 In these Reviews, third-party firms engaged by CMS conduct extensive analysis of claims data and medical and other records to identify potential improper payments under the federal and state programs.
 As discussed above, the Biden-Harris Administration has called for HHS and CMS to increase the level of scrutiny of SNF facilities and requested those agencies to adopt rules that would impose greater penalties upon non-compliant SNF operators.
+SNF PPS FY 2025 Proposed Rule proposed increased penalties that surveyors may impose on SNFs for perceived non-compliance with CMS's requirements for SNF participation in Medicare.
 On October 26, 2023, CMS updated the survey resources that CMS and state surveyors use in evaluating our SNFs' compliance with federal Requirements for Participation, incorporating recent changes to CMS's methods for surveying infection control procedures.